mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 ## Reasons to avoid Go

-Reasons some defaults choose not to use Go include:
+Reasons some developers choose not to use Go include:

 - Some developers dislike the community standards for Go such as using gofmt to format code.